wh5a/uoc/README.md

 to start.
 But good thing is you're always able to restore to factory setting.

 # How to contribute
-Please create more fake packages and send me a pull request.
-You'll want to give your fake package a higher version number than Ubuntu Karmic to prevent `apt-get` from upgrading it.
+I've created a simple tool `FakePkg` that automates the process of generating fake packages.
+Simply add the name of the package to `fake-debs/build-debs.sh`.
+If you've tested a fake package can be safely added, please send me a pull request and explain what real package was safely installed that requires the fake package you added.

+You're also welcome to improve my simple tools, or report which packages can be safely installed.

 I admit my approach is an ugly hack and if you know a better solution please let me know.
-You're also welcome to report which packages can be safely installed.

 # More techincal stuff for hackers
 ChromiumOS manages packages based on Gentoo's portage system.
 Its